 12. Hearing loss

 Hearing loss usually starts in middle age and progresses as we age.
-Make it a priority to have your hearing checked and protect yourself from loud noises with ear plugs or noise cancelling headphones.
+Make it a priority to have your hearing checked and protect yourself from loud noises with earplugs or noise-canceling headphones.